learn-co-students/nyc-web-102620/04-many-to-many/README.md

             end
         end
         ```
-- For all those rides of an passenger, get the drivers
+- For all those rides of a passenger, get the drivers
     - Passenger#drivers
         ```Ruby
         # inside Passenger class